NicoSwag/radiance-notes/Story/Intro Dream sequence dialogue.md

 **Ari:**
 Yaaawn....
-That was some dream I've just had.
+Well, that was some dream.
 What was it again?
 I can't quite remember.
-I really should keep a dream journal or something.
+I really should keep a dream journal, or something.
 ...
 Oh, crap!
 I'm late!
 Today, of all days!